 Sexual exploitation of a minor is a severe offense in Maine with life-altering consequences.
 This crime involves persuading or enticing a minor into sexual acts, often aggravated by technology or travel.
 Convictions can lead to harsh penalties, including prison time and mandatory sex offender registration.

-If you’re facing these charges, understanding your legal options and acting quickly is critical.
+If you’re facing these charges, it is critical to understand your legal options and act quickly.
 The Maine Criminal Defense Group has the experience and expertise to challenge the evidence, protect your rights, and build a strong defense to pursue the best possible outcome.

 Table of Contents